Introduction

 Hashing

 The cryptosuite follows the W3C Data Integrity hashing pattern up to the concatenation step: SHA-256 the canonicalized document; SHA-256 the canonicalized proof configuration (the proof options minus proofValue); concatenate the two 32-byte digests.
-Where eddsa-jcs-2022 and ecdsa-jcs-2019 sign that 64-byte concatenation directly, bip340-jcs-2025 applies one more SHA-256 to reduce it to 32 bytes — because BIP-340 signs 32-byte messages.
+Where eddsa-jcs-2022 and ecdsa-jcs-2019 sign that 64-byte concatenation directly, bip340-jcs-2025 applies one more SHA-256 to reduce it to a single 32-byte digest.
+Earlier revisions of BIP-340 required exactly 32-byte messages, and although that restriction has since been lifted, the cryptosuite still pre-hashes to a fixed 32-byte value before signing.
 The final 32-byte hash is what gets signed.
-(This is not the same as Bitcoin's double-SHA-256 used for transaction hashing — it's three independent single-round SHA-256 calls, not SHA-256(SHA-256(x)) over the same input.)
+(This is not the same as Bitcoin's double-SHA-256 used for transaction hashing: it's three independent single-round SHA-256 calls, not SHA-256(SHA-256(x)) over the same input.)

 Signing